 Spotting a decorative cloth wall hanging I had made to decorate my office space, I snatched it off the wall and flung it around my shoulders.

-Unfortunately, my fancy decorative piece also only covered one shoulder and a part of the other arm.
-I had to hold it in place with one hand to keep it around me, resulting in a sort of a hunting and pecking motion of the keyboard with my right hand.
+Similar to those sporting the names or initials of colleges, the wall hanging was roughly about 36 inches long and 12 inches across.
+The pointed end sported a tassel the same color as the rest of the material.
+Unfortunately, my wall hanging only covered one shoulder and only a part of the other arm.
+Thus, I had to hold it in place with one hand to keep it around me.
+This resulted in a hunting and pecking motion of the keyboard with my right hand.

-This went on for maybe an hour or so.
-Suddenly, I looked up to see one of the technicians from our IT department standing at my desk with a puzzled look on her face.
-I figured my weird typing must have made her think that I had a computer problem.
-(Call me paranoid but I’ve always believed that companies could watch what workers did with company computers.)
+This went on for maybe an hour or so when, suddenly, I looked up to see one of the technicians from our IT department standing at my desk with a puzzled look on her face.
+I figured my weird typing must have made her think I had a computer problem.
+(Call me paranoid, but I have always believed that companies could watch what workers did with company computers).